buildkite-plugins/ecr-buildkite-plugin/README.md

 # ECR Buildkite Plugin

-__This is designed to run with Buildkite Agent v3.x beta.
-Plugins are not yet supported in Buildkite Agent v2.x.__

-Login to ECR in your build steps.
+A [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) to login to an ECR repository before running a build step.

 ## Example